 It’s a very smart, effective way of leveraging TV to teach you Spanish.

 And the content they offer is premium.
 We’ve seen other apps, like Yabla and FluentU, use similar teaching methods, but they don’t have the content that Lingopie does.
-Not only does Lingopie offer hit shows and movies (for some reason I love Two and a Half Men in Spanish), but they also have a Netflix extension that integrates with the streaming service to 10x your content library.
+Lingopie is constantly expanding their video library with more high-quality shows and movies from every genre, with over 3,000 Spanish programs to choose from.
+No matter what you’re into, they’ve got plenty of options to fit your taste.

 Now, one downside with Lingopie is that there is no defined learning framework.
 You just login and start watching.
 There is no clear learning path (like you get with Duolingo) or structured progression through lessons (like Babbel Spanish).